Krompachy: Education and Culture

 The town has three elementary schools, an elementary school of art, and a specialised elementary school.
-The town's leisure time center helps children and teenagers to spend their leisure time in a good way by organizing of different interest clubs.
-The town is the home to a secondary grammar school and an apprentice-training center of electrical engineering.
-The center of cultural events is the municipal cultural center, part of which is a brass ensemble with a 90 years tradition, the Workers chorus and Krompašan and Krompašánek folk troops.
+The town's leisure time center helps children and teenagers to spend their leisure time in a good way by organizing different interest clubs.
+The town is the home to a secondary grammar school and an apprentice-training center for electrical engineering.
+The center of cultural events is the municipal cultural center, part of which is a brass ensemble with 90 years of tradition, the Workers Chorus and Krompašan and Krompašánek folk troops.
 One of the four majorette groups is internationally acknowledged.
 The center is the residence of the town library with its 29,000 titles.
 The Cantica Christiana mixed choir is part of the Roman Catholic Church.

 Sport

-The Town Sport Club is the place of sport events.
-This center gathers the table tennis, karate, cycloturist, WPEU, ice hockey, and triathlon-duathlon-marathon groups.
+The Town Sports Club is the place of sports events.
+This center gathers table tennis, karate, cycloturist, WPEU, ice hockey, and triathlon-duathlon-marathon groups.
 The Football club having 3rd league ambitions and the Basketball club after its 1st league performance are active too.

-For athletes the following sites are available: Plejsy ski center, football stadium on SNP Street, gymnasium and swimming pool on Maurerova Street, tennis court on Trangusova Street, natural ice rink on SNP Street, as well a multi-function table tennis court on the area of the secondary grammar school and the IN-LINE park.
+For athletes the following sites are available: Plejsy ski center, football stadium on SNP Street, gymnasium and swimming pool on Maurerova Street, tennis court on Trangusova Street, a natural ice rink on SNP Street, as well a multi-function table tennis court on the area of the secondary grammar school and the IN-LINE park.